enceve/crypto/README.md

 ### Aim

-The aim of this project / repository is a powerful, fexible and esay to use cryptographic library, which can be easily integrated into Go applications.
+The aim of this project / repository is a powerful, flexible and easy to use cryptographic library, which can be easily integrated into Go applications.

 ### Contribute